littlehorse-enterprises/littlehorse/docs/blog/2024-08-27-challenges-of-microservices.md

 As a result, microservice engineers spend time and money:
 * Slogging through logs on DataDog
 * Implementing complex distributed tracing such as Zipkin, Jaeger, or Kiali
-* Saving the state of each process instance (in our case, the `order`) in a DB just for visibility purposes at every step.
+* Saving the state of each process instance (in our case, the `order`) in a DB just for visibility purposes at every step
+* Coordinating with other teams to manually understand and debug workflows.

 ### Microservice Coupling